American alligator: Conservation status

-American alligators are currently listed as least concern by the IUCN Red List, even though from the 19th century to the mid-20th century, they were being hunted and poached by humans unsustainably.
+American alligators are listed as least concern by the IUCN Red List, even though from the 19th century to the mid-20th century, they were being hunted and poached by humans unsustainably.

 Historically, hunting and habitat loss have severely affected American alligator populations throughout their range, and whether the species would survive was in doubt.
 In 1967, the American alligator was listed as an endangered species (under a law that was the precursor to the Endangered Species Act of 1973), since it was believed to be in danger of extinction throughout all or a significant portion of its range.
+Some states began protecting the species on their own initiative well before the federal listing; Alabama banned alligator hunting in 1938, becoming the first state to do so, nearly three decades ahead of federal protection.

 Both the United States Fish and Wildlife Service (USFWS) and state wildlife agencies in the South contributed to the American alligator's recovery.
 Protection under the Endangered Species Act allowed the species to recuperate in many areas where it had been depleted.
 States began monitoring their American alligator populations to ensure that they would continue to grow.
 In 1987, the USFWS removed the animal from the endangered species list, as it was considered to be fully recovered.
 The USFWS still regulates the legal trade in American alligators and their products to protect still endangered crocodilians that may be passed off as American alligators during trafficking.

 American alligators are listed under Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning that international trade in the species (including parts and derivatives) is regulated.